 Farmers Hand - (not widely endorsed)

 A 'farmers hand' is a hand that contains all 9's and 10's.
 It is also known as 'No Ace No Face'.
 If anyone gets these cards. the hand is void and re-dealt by the same dealer.
 It is not widely endorsed

-Playing bottoms - Going Under - (not widely endorsed)
+Going Under - AKA Playing bottoms - (not widely endorsed)

-(sometimes called playing the kitty or playing bottoms.
-It is also known as playing under the table)
+Going under is sometimes called playing the kitty or playing bottoms.
+It is also known as playing under the table

 * As far as I can tell the above rules came about to give inexperienced players, and children a chance to win.
 Most euchre enthusiasts find that these rules takes away from the game.

 Defending or Challenging alone

 This is a interesting variation on the standard set of rules, that could add an exciting twist to the game.

 If a player calls alone, Another player can declare they want to defend or challenge alone.
 In this case, the two play against each other while their partners sit out.
 If the player calling the lone takes three or more tricks, their team gets 4 points.
 If they don't take at least 3 tricks then the opposing team gets 4 points.
 Only players that bid after the lone caller are eligible to defend against a lone.
 Player that have already passed are not.

 Irregularities Not Cover in Standard Rules

 The following list covers those rare situations that may come up in a euchre game, Although not covered in the standard rule set, these unwritten rules should be followed.

 * If the cards are dealt by the wrong player and discovered after the hand is played, the deal stands.